Corpusclockwork/VueImageMarker/README.md

 `calculateMarkerWidthRect`,
 `calculateMarkerHeightRect`,
 `calculateMarkerWidthArc`, and
-`calculateMarkerHeightArc`.
-You use these functions in the main component to  react to changes in the image size.
+`calculateMarkerHeightArc` to calculate the position and relative size of the markers based on the size of the image.
+The markers should change shape and size depending on the size of the image, so that they remain a consistent size in relation to the image size.
 In the component where the ImageMarker is being used, define the function canvasCodeFunction, which should loop through all the markers and define what each marker should look like.
 Here is an example:

 ``` javascript
 function canvasCodeFunction(ctx){